metauni/metauni.github.io/index.md

   <a target="_blank" href="mailto:admin@metauni.org">Email</a>
 </p>

 We recently ran a free introductory course on algebraic geometry called [MAG](https://www.metauni.org/mag).
+You can access metauni in [VR](https://metauni.org/vr/).

 ## metauni Day